lionelc/HavenOnDemand_R/README.md

 require(jsonlite)
 result_list <- fromJSON(result)
 ```
 A list in R is like a dictionary which is relatively more type-free.
-As long as you know the response format, you can use "result_list$field_name" to get the corresponding field.
+As long as you know the response format, you can use "result_list$field_name" to get the corresponding field, which should be quite straightforward.

 ### Sending asynchronous requests